-The term dioxin usually refers to a group of persistent organic pollutants that share a similar chemical structure (polychlorinated dibenzodioxins (PCDDs).
-The word dioxin formally refers to the central dioxygenated ring, which is stabilised by the two flanking benzene rings (Figure 1).
-Polychlorinated dibenzofurans (PCDFs) and polychlorinated biphenyls (PCBs) are often called ‘dioxin-like’ as they behave in a similar way and are often included in the same set of safety limits (1).
+Dioxins refers to a group of toxic chemical compounds that share certain chemical structures and biological characteristics.
+Dioxins are called persistent organic pollutants (POPs), meaning they take a long time to break down once they are in the environment.
+The word dioxin formally refers to the central dioxygenated ring (Figure 1), which is stabilised by the two flanking benzene rings (Figure 2).
+Polychlorinated dibenzofurans (PCDFs), polychlorinated dibenzo-p-dioxins (PCDDs) and polychlorinated biphenyls (PCBs) are often called ‘dioxin-like’ as some of them behave in a similar way and are often included in the same set of safety limits (1).

-Nowadays dioxins are not manufactured intentionally, but are formed as by-products of ordinary human activities,such as metal smelting, the manufacture of herbicides and pesticides and in the bleaching of paper, and also in combustion processes such as commercial or municipal waste incineration, burning of chlorine-containing substances such as polyvinyl chloride (PVC) and fuels such as wood, coal, diesel or oil, and even household fires.
+Dioxins are not natural substances but were widely manufactured and used in the past.
+Once it was realised that they had harmful side effects, the manufacture of dioxins was prohibited (under the Stockholm Convention on Persistent Organic Pollutants), but unfortunately there are still significant amounts that still get released into the environment as biproducts of other manufacturing or chemical processes: such as metal smelting, the manufacture of herbicides and pesticides and in the bleaching of paper, and also in combustion processes such as commercial or municipal waste incineration, burning of chlorine-containing substances such as polyvinyl chloride (PVC) and fuels such as wood, coal, diesel or oil, and even household fires.
 Dioxins can also be formed as a result of natural processes such as forest fires and volcanic eruptions.
 Cigarette smoke contains small amounts of dioxins.
 The uncontrolled burning of residential waste is thought to be a major source of dioxins to the environment.
-PCBs are not natural substances but were widely manufactured and used in the past.
-Once it was realised that they had harmful side effects, the manufacture of PCB’s was prohibited (under the Stockholm Convention on Persistant Organic Pollutants), but unfortunately there are still significant amounts that still get released into the environment.

 When released into the air, dioxins may be transported long distances and eventually settle in minute amounts on plants, where they are taken up by animals.
 When dioxins are released into water, they tend to settle into sediments.
 Here they can be ingested by fish and other aquatic organisms.
 Dioxins are extremely persistent and decompose very slowly in the environment.
 They become concentrated in the food chain so that animals have higher concentrations than plants, water, soil, or sediments.
 Within animals, dioxins tend to accumulate in fat.